Nuisance Wildlife Control License

-- Dates & locations: Held at various times throughout the year statewide.
+- Dates and locations: Exam held at various times throughout the year at DEC wildlife offices.

-- Fee: No fee to take the test.
+- Fee: No fee to take the exam.

-- Study Materials: Nuisance Wildlife Control Operator Training Manual (Leaves DEC website)
+1. Study online with the Nuisance Wildlife Control Operator Training Manual (Leaves DEC website).

 - If you pass the DEC exam, you will be sent a Nuisance Wildlife Control Operator License Application.
 Complete the application and return it to the DEC Special License Unit along with the required license fee.
 You will receive your NWCO license in the mail.